isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 **Q11: In the event where the Strata Titles Boards has fixed a date for mediation of a case, can a party request in writing for a postponement of a date?**

 In general, the Strata Titles Boards does not allow any adjournment of a case, unless there are extenuating circumstances.
-The Board may consider such request, given that parties write in with their supporting grounds and documents at least three (3) working days prior to the scheduled date.
+The Board may consider such request, given that parties write in with their supporting grounds and documents at least seven (7) working days prior to the scheduled date.

-If a party is represented by a legal counsel who has another case fixed by the State Courts or High Court at the same time and date, the legal counsel may write in to the Board, at least three (3) working days prior to the affixed date, for their consideration.
+If a party is represented by a legal counsel who has another case fixed by the State Courts or High Court at the same time and date, the legal counsel may write in to the Board, at least seven (7) working days prior to the affixed date, for their consideration.

 **Q12: Are the parties required to keep the Board informed of any updates between mediation sessions?**